-The Board noted that the Management Rate for the Fund was equal to the median of its Peer Group and in the second quartile of its Peer Group.
+The Board noted that the Management Rate for the Fund was above the median and in the fourth (most expensive) quartile of its Peer Group.

 The Board reviewed and considered information regarding the Fund's total expense ratio and its various components, including, as applicable, management fees, operating expenses, and Rule 12b-1 fees.
 The Board considered the total net expense ratio of the Fund in comparison to the median expense ratio of the Fund's Peer Group.
 The total net expense ratio, for comparative consistency, was shown for Class I-2 for the Fund and for similarly structured share classes for funds in the Peer Group with multiple classes of shares.